 Infants, toddlers, children and teens are vaccinated against 16 different illnesses throughout their childhoods, of which one of the vaccines' they receive is the influenza vaccine.
 The other 15 vaccines they receive have never been tested with human challenge trials.

-Researchers also don't follow the vaccinated group over their entire lifetime to see if that vaccine induced antibody generation fades or disappears completely in time.
+And keep in mind, researchers never follow the vaccinated group over their entire lifetime to see if that vaccine induced antibody generation fades or disappears completely in time.
 Related to that, they also don't monitor how "time past" since vaccination affects immunity and susceptibility to the illness.

 Correlation vs Causation